Deepan-Karmakar/p5.js-tutorial/Friendly-Error-System.md

 Two main features are:
 #### `core/error_helpers/friendlyFileLoadError()`:
-* This function generates and displays friendly error messages related to file loading issues.
+* This function generates and displays friendly error messages if a file fails to load correctly.
 * This can be called through : `p5._friendlyFileLoadError(ERROR_TYPE, FILE_PATH)`.
 * Currently version contains templates for generating error messages for `image`, `XML`, `table`, `text`, and `font` files.
-* Implemented to `image/loading_displaying/loadImage()`, `io/files/loadFont()`, and `io/files/loadTable()
+* Implemented to `image/loading_displaying/loadImage()`, `io/files/loadFont()`, and `io/files/loadTable()`.

 #### `core/error_helpers/validateParameters()`:
 * This function runs parameter validation by matching the input parameters with information from `docs/reference/data.json`, which is created from the function's inline documentation.
+It checks that a function call contains the correct number and the correct type of parameters.
 * This can be called through: `p5._validateParameters(FUNCT_NAME, ARGUMENTS)` or, `this._validateParameters(FUNCT_NAME,  arguments)` inside the function that requires parameter validation.
 * Implemented to functions in `color/creating_reading`, `core/2d_primitives`, `core/curves`, and `utilities/string_functions`.

 ## Current Features
-* Checks that a function call contains the correct number of parameters.
-* Checks that a function call contains the correct type of parameters.
 * ~~All the colors are checked for being color blind friendly.~~
-* Provides an error if a file fails to load correctly.
 * Welcomes the developer to p5 and the friendly debugger.
 * They work in the IDE and the web editor.